docsdevbr/symfony-doc-pt-br/cache.rst

 Configuring Cache with FrameworkBundle
 --------------------------------------

-When configuring the cache component there are a few concepts you should know
+When configuring the cache component there are a few concepts you should know:
-of:

 **Pool**
     This is a service that you will interact with.
 Each pool will always have its own namespace and cache items.
-There is never a conflict between pools.
+There are never conflicts between pools.
 **Adapter**
     An adapter is a *template* that you use to create pools.
 **Provider**